xtmtd/PLWS/README.md

 All four bash scripts are only tested in Centos operating system, and may be available for other Linux systems.
 Their functions are described below.
   1. script1_Genome_assembly.sh: Script 1 performs main rapid genome assembly steps, i.e. read quality trimming and normalization (BBtools),  error correction (Lighter), multi-k-mer assembly (Minia3), reduction of heterozygous contigs (Redundans), scaffolding (BESST), gap filling (GapCloser) and BUSCO assessment (BUSCO).
   2. script2_BUSCO_extraction.sh: Script 2 extracts single-copy orthologs (BUSCOs) from previous BUSCO assessments and generates nuclotide/protein alignment matrices of 50%-100% completeness (MAFFT, trimAl and FASconCAT-G) and partitioning schemes for phylogenetic analyses.
-  3. script3_UCE_probe_design.sh: Script 3 can design UCE probe with tools samtools, art, BBtools, faToTwoBit and stampy.
+  3. script3_UCE_probe_design.sh: Script 3 can design UCE probe with tools art, BBtools, faToTwoBit and stampy.
   4. script4_UCE_extraction.sh: Script 4 extracts UCE loci from genome assemblies and generates alignment matrices of 50%-100% completeness and partitioning schemes for phylogenetic analyses.
-Tools MAFFT, seqkit, trimAl, faToTwoBit and FASconCAT are required.
+Tools faToTwoBit and FASconCAT are required.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Requirements